Houston, we have a problem.

 Moxie inspires the next generation.

 Kranz stayed with the Apollo program through the 17th mission.
 He was then promoted to Deputy Director of NASA Mission Operations in 1974, becoming Director in 1983.
 He retired from NASA in 1994, but his mission didn’t end.
-He became a highly sought-after motivational speaker, taking his Kranz Dictum around the world.
-He often makes his presentations wearing a white vest similar to the one he was wearing during the Apollo 13 mission.
+He became a highly sought-after motivational speaker, taking his Kranz Dictum worldwide.
+He often makes his presentations wearing a white vest similar to what he was wearing during the Apollo 13 mission.
 The original vest was made for him by his wife and is now on display in the Smithsonian National Air and Space Museum.

 He also authored the NYT bestseller Failure is Not an Option, based on a line from the Apollo 13 movie that has come to be associated with him and the philosophy he champions.

-Kranz hopes the United States will regain the passion and commitment it once had for space exploration.
+Kranz hopes the United States will regain its passion and commitment for space exploration.

 Moxie doesn’t have an expiration date.